Prosper67/alx-system_engineering-devops/0x00-shell_basics/README.md

 mkdir 	Creates directory
-mv 	Move files from one location to another rm	delete file rm -r 	delete a file or directory and its contentss
+mv 	Move files from one location to another rm	delete file rm -r 	delete a file or directory and its contents cd -	change working directory to the previous one